 - Retail stores

-Unlike mobile phones, two-way radios often work through push-to-talk technology, allowing quick group communication with one button press Nothing fancy..
+Unlike mobile phones, two-way radios often work through push-to-talk technology, allowing quick group communication with one button press Worth keeping that in mind..

 Why Two-Way Radios Are Useful

 Two-way radios are ideal when speed matters.
-But a supervisor can immediately contact several workers at once, especially in large buildings or outdoor areas.
-They are also useful in places where mobile phone signals may be weak.
+A supervisor can immediately contact several workers at once, especially in large buildings or outdoor areas.
+They are also useful in places where mobile phone signals may be weak Worth keeping that in mind..

 Common Features